-Very small numbers of minority ethnic pupils in Great Wishford mean that individual pupil-targeted approaches must be used to identify both underachievement, and to celebrate successes.
+Very small numbers of minority ethnic pupils in Great Wishford Primary School means that individual pupil-targeted approaches must be used to identify both underachievement, and to celebrate successes.
 LA and national attainment data provides a valuable source of information to identify potential areas of concern.